-Last week, when a coworker asked me about how I check my work email at home, she was surprised to hear me say that I don’t check it at home.
+Last week, when a coworker asked me about how I check my work email at home, she was surprised to hear me say that I don’t.
 “Oh, you mean you can’t get to your email unless you’re using your work computer?” she asked with a slightly concerned smile.
 As if I’d maybe forgotten, she reminded me that we use a webmail service.
 “Don’t you ever just go to the website and check your messages?”

 “Nope,” I said.
 “Unless I’m working from home for the day, I don’t check my work email when I’m out of the office.”